aloniacode/tanstack-examples/README.md

 ✅ A multi-functional table component build with Tanstack Table.

-✅ A multi-functional form component build with Tanstack Form.
+✅ A dynamic form build with Tanstack Form.